Riku Miura: Early career and partnership with Shoya Ichihashi

-Partnership with Kihara
+Partnership with Ryuichi Kihara

-2019–20 season: Debut
+2019–20 season: Debut of Miura/Kihara

-Upon learning that two-time Olympian pair skater, Ryuichi Kihara's, partnership with Miu Suzaki had dissolved, Bruno Marcotte contacted Kihara, who he already knew due to Kihara having previously taking part in some of his training camps, to set up a tryout between him and Miura.
-Two weeks following a successful tryout, the pair moved to Oakville, Ontario so they could train at the Oakville Skating Club fulltime under Marcotte, Meagan Duhamel, and Brian Shales.
+In May 2019, Miura and her coach, Bruno Marcotte took part in a pair skating seminar that was held in Nagoya.
+There, two-time Olympian pair skater, Ryuichi Kihara, whose previous partnership had recently dissolved, was also in attendance.
+At the encouragement of Marcotte, Miura and Kihara decided to try skating together and following a successful tryout, they decided to team up.
+Two weeks later, the pair moved to Oakville, Ontario so they could train at the Oakville Skating Club fulltime under Marcotte, Meagan Duhamel, and Brian Shales.

 Miura/Kihara made their international competitive debut at 2019 NHK Trophy, where they finished fifth.
 They were the only pair competing at the 2019–20 Japan Championships and had two falls in the short program.
 The free skate proved more successful, allowing them to claim the Japanese national title and assignments to the ISU championships in the second half of the season.

 After an eighth-place finish at the 2020 Four Continents Championships, Miura/Kihara were assigned to compete at the World Championships in Montreal, but the event was cancelled as a result of the coronavirus pandemic.